 How do I file taxes without a permanent address?

-Shelters and other service providers, such as health care clinics and drop-in day centers, may allow you to use their address for tax purposes.
-Other agencies that offer homeless prevention services like a Community Action Agency or Salvation Army are also options.
+You must include a mailing address on your tax return.
+This will become the primary ways the IRS communicates with you.
+Shelters and other service providers, such as health care clinics and drop-in day centers, may allow you to use their address for your taxes.
+Other places that offer homeless services like a Community Action Agency or Salvation Army are also options.

 How do I file taxes if I’ve lost my tax forms?

 Mail: Use Get Transcript by Mail or call the automated phone transcript service at 800-908-9946 to get your transcript by mail.
 You will need your mailing address from your most recent tax return.
 The IRS will mail unredacted transcripts with all your personal information visible to the last address they have on record for you.
-It will take 5 to 10 calendar days from the time the IRS receives your request.
+It will take 5 to 10 days from the time the IRS receives your request.